Your Pet, Our Passion.

 Feeding schedule

 During this period, the kitten will drink their mother’s milk.
 If you are feeding them on a commercial kitten milk replacer, you will need to give this through a bottle or appropriate dispenser.
-At this age, kittens need to eat every one to two hours.
+At this age, kittens need to drink every one to two hours.

-At this age, you should try and teach the kitten to drink milk out of a shallow saucer and thus wean them off the bottle.
+At this age, you should gradually try and teach the kitten to drink milk out of a shallow saucer and slowly wean them off the bottle.
 Towards the end of this period, you can start mixing in some cat food that is watered down so that they can get used to solid foods.
 You should feed them four to six times a day.

 Once your cat is three months old, you should feed them three times a day.